ddasilva64/ETLPPT23001esp/proyectos/README.md

 ## Storytelling notice

-All dataset sources are licensed in the public domain, but **_Adventure Works Cycles, Inc._**, and **_AdventureWorksDW2022_** are, both of them, fiction created by Microsoft.
+All dataset sources are licensed in the public domain, but **_Adventure Works Cycles, Inc._**, and **_AdventureWorksDW2022_** are, both of them, fiction created by Microsoft Corp.
 It's a narrative to build project storytelling, containing data solutions, which the author sees in his lifetime professional

 **_Disclaimer!_**: **_Adventure Works Cycles, Inc._** and **_3DoWoCo_** are a fiction.
 Any similarities to companies living or dead, or something else is purely coincidental